 In addition to financial aid, WSU students should explore outside sources of scholarships for Study Abroad programs.
 The following is a small sampling of internal and external scholarships available.

 Boren Scholarships provide up to $20,000 to U.S. undergraduate students to study abroad in areas of the world that are critical to U.S. interests and underrepresented in study abroad, including Africa, Asia, Central & Eastern Europe, Eurasia, Latin America, and the Middle East.
 Boren Scholarships are awarded with preference for countries, languages, and fields of study critical to U.S. national security.
-Preference is also given to students who will study abroad for longer periods of time, and who are highly motivated by the opportunity to work in the federal government.
+Preference is also given to students who will study abroad for longer periods of time.
+In exchange for scholarship funding, all Boren Scholars must agree to the NSEP service requirement.

 For more information and online applications please visit the National Security Education Program web page.